What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Aftercare: Essential Steps After an Allergic Reaction

-Once your baby is stabilized and safe after an allergic episode, consider these important follow-up actions:
+Once your baby is stabilised and safe after an allergic episode, consider these important follow-up actions:

-Schedule an appointment with an allergist or pediatrician to accurately identify and confirm the allergen through London Food Allergy Testing.
+Schedule an appointment with an allergist or paediatrician to accurately identify and confirm the allergen.
+Our team can be found at London Food Allergy Testing.

-Create a detailed allergy management plan in collaboration with healthcare providers, tailored specifically to your baby’s needs.
+Create a detailed allergy management plan in collaboration with healthcare providers, explicitly tailored to your baby’s needs.

-Educate all caregivers, babysitters, family members, and anyone regularly involved in your baby's care about recognizing allergy symptoms and responding effectively.
+Educate all caregivers, babysitters, family members, and anyone regularly involved in your baby's care about recognising allergy symptoms and responding effectively.

-Always keep prescribed medications accessible and inform caregivers where these medications are located.
+Always keep prescribed medications accessible and inform caregivers of their location.

 Preventing Future Allergic Reactions